adzap/voice_form/README.markdown

           end

           invalid do
-            call_context.speak "You must be at least #{MIN_AGE} to play.
+            call.speak "You must be at least #{MIN_AGE} to play.
 Try again." end

           success do
-            call_context.speak "You are #{@age} years old."
+            call.speak "You are #{@age} years old."
           end

           failure do
-            call_context.speak "You could not enter your age.
+            call.speak "You could not enter your age.
 Thats a bad sign.
 You might be too old." end
         end